 - The first thing that must be said is that password managers use the so-called zero-knowledge architecture.
-That means no person except you actually knows your passwords stored in the password manager’s vault.
-The manager doesn’t “know” them either, because all the passwords are encrypted and protected by the master password which is not stored in the vault.
+That means no person except you know your passwords stored in the password manager’s vault.
+The manager doesn’t “know” them either because all the passwords are encrypted and protected by the master password, which is not stored in the vault.
 You know it, and it belongs to you.

 - By the way, the vault is cloud storage.
 Any connection between your PC and the cloud is encrypted.
 It is called end-to-end encryption.
 We have described how such encryption works in our post on SSL certificates.
 The principle for establishing secure connections is the same – a combination of asymmetric and symmetric encryption.
 Briefly speaking, should hackers even get the data stored on password manager’s cloud servers, they won’t be able to do anything with it.

 - Surely, password managers will audit your credentials, change them regularly, warn you about any weaknesses in your password-login combinations, and so on.